fredhohman/fredhohman.github.io/stuff-i-use.md

 When I'm at my desk I also use a [Logitech G502 mouse][mouse] and an [Asus 27" 1440p monitor][monitor].

 ###Mobile
 I've always had an iPhone for its simplicity, app abundance, and camera.
-I'm currently carrying a 64GB space gray [iPhone 6][iphone] and a [fourth-gen iPad][ipad].
+I'm currently carrying a 64GB space gray [iPhone 6S+][iphone] and a [fourth-gen iPad][ipad].

 <figure>
 	<img class="iphone" src="/images/iphone.png" alt="My iPhone Homescreen.">
-	<figcaption>My iPhone 6 Homescreen.</figcaption>
+	<figcaption>My old iPhone 6 Homescreen.</figcaption>
 </figure>

 On my homepage sits many of the mobile versions of the desktop services I use on OS X, but notable mentions include [Fantastical][fantastical] for calendar and reminders, [Dark Sky][darksky] for down to the minute weather predictions (necessary for taking bike rides on campus), [Inbox][inbox] by Gmail for email, and [Sleep Cycle][sleep-cycle] for a data-centric alarm clock.